ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Approximate UDP Sending Delay.rst

    :height: 7.40972in

-Next, open a Cygwin terminal, change the working directory to the location of “UdpSendDelay.cpp”, and use the command “g++ UdpSendDelay.cpp -o UdpDelay” to compile the code.
-A file named “UdpDelay.exe” will be created in the same directory.
+Next, open a Cygwin terminal, change the working directory to the location of "UdpSendDelay.cpp", and use the command "g++ UdpSendDelay.cpp -o UdpDelay" to compile the code.
+A file named "UdpDelay.exe" will be created in the same directory.

 **Running the Example**